mapr-demos/finserv-application-blueprint/README.md

 In this example we are starting 3 threads to handle the 3 partitions in topic, ```/user/mapr/taq:trades```.

-### Step 5:  Starting Other Consumers
+### Step 5:  Persist stream data in a database

+#### Persist stream data with MapR-DB

 The class ```Persister.java``` is provided as a code example to help you get familiar with the MapR-DB and OJAI APIs, and persists data to MapR-DB that it consumes a topic.
 You can run this class with the following command line:

 ```
 java -cp target/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Persister /user/mapr/taq:sender_0110
 ```
-This causes trades, bids and asks sent by sender ID ```0110``` to be persisted to MapR-DB.
+This causes trades, bids and asks sent by sender ID ```0110``` to be persisted to MapR-DB in a table located at /mapr/ian.cluster.com/user/mapr/ticktable.
+Here are some examples of how you can query this table:

+Here’s how to query the MapR-DB table with dbshell:

+	mapr dbshell
+	    find /user/mapr/ticktable

+Here’s how to query the MapR-DB table with Apache Drill.
+First start Drill like this:

+	/opt/mapr/drill/drill-1.6.0/bin/sqlline -u jdbc:drill:

+Then enter either of the following two SELECT statements:

+	SELECT * FROM dfs.`/mapr/ian.cluster.com/user/mapr/ticktable`;
+	SELECT * FROM dfs.`/user/mapr/ticktable`;

+#### Persist stream data from Spark using Apache Hive

-For querying the indexed data, we have provided a ```SparkStreamingToHive``` class that builds tables that can be queried with Spark SQL.
+The ```SparkStreamingToHive``` class builds tables that can be queried with Spark SQL.
 Run this class as follows:

 ```
 /opt/mapr/spark/spark-1.6.1/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive ./target/nyse-taq-streaming-1.0.jar /user/mapr/taq:sender_0410 ticks_from_0410'